Convergence in probability of numerical solutions of a highly non-linear delayed stochastic interest rate model: Convergence analysis

 \subsection{Convergence in probability}

-The following theorem shows that the truncated EM solutions converge to the true solution of SDDE \eqref{eq2:1} in probability. \begin{theorem} Let $x(t)$ and $x_{\Delta}(t)$ be the true solution and the truncated EM solution of \eqref{eq2:1} and \eqref{eq:30} respectively.
+The following theorem shows that the TEM solutions converge to the true solution of SDDE \eqref{eq2:1} in probability. \begin{theorem} Let $x(t)$ and $x_{\Delta}(t)$ be the true solution and the truncated EM solution of \eqref{eq2:1} and \eqref{eq:30} respectively.
 Then for any fixed $T>0$, $\Delta\in (0,\Delta^*]$ and $p\ge 2$, we have

 and consequently

 where $\bar{x}_{\Delta}(t)$ is defined in \eqref{TEM1}. \end{theorem} \begin{proof} For arbitrarily small constants $\epsilon$ and $\lambda$, set

 Then